Getting a Divorce or Annulment

 Yes.
 The sponsor and eligible children have 90 days after a divorce or annulment to change your TRICARE health plan. |

 Are you getting a divorce or an annulment?
-The sponsor must update the Defense Enrollment Eligibility Reporting System (DEERS) with a certified copy of the divorce or annulment decree as soon as possible.
+The sponsor must update the Defense Enrollment Eligibility Reporting System with a certified copy of the divorce or annulment decree as soon as possible.

 Eligibility for TRICARE: